ldab/Arduino-u-blox-NINA-W10/README.md

 BLE roles are a bit confusing, at least to me, [Neil Kolban](https://github.com/nkolban) the same person behind the `ESP32 BLE Lib` has made some material available on his [YouTube Channel](https://www.youtube.com/watch?v=UgI7WRr5cgE)

 Basicaly:
 * Peripheral  -> Advertises
 * Central     -> Scans for Peripherals
+* GATT Server -> Device which has the database and provide resources to the Client.
+PS.
+Server does not send data, unless Client requests.
+* GATT Client -> Access remote Server resources.

-Therefore if you're working on a end device, an activity tracker for example, it's likely to be set as an Peripheral.
+Generally, Peripheral = Server.
+Therefore if you're working on a end device, an activity tracker for example, it's likely to be set as a Peripheral.

+## Examples

+* Two examples are provided:
+  * [Client](./Client/), connecting to a Peripheral GATT Server;
+  * [Server](./Server/), connecting to a Central GATT Client;

 ## Using with s-center